 To start, you need to install an analytics package onto your website

-- Many web hosts include an analytics package as standard.
+- Many web hosts include an analytics package as standard, but the industry standard is Google Analytics.

-- Once your analytics package is installed, you can view your web statistics by logging into a website
+- Once your analytics package is installed, you can view your web statistics by logging into a website.
+Information is provided in a simple to understand dashboard.

 Use the information you get to make your website better